 Wider tires have more material and are thus heavier than skinnier road bike tires.
 This also means they won’t roll as quickly on paved surfaces.
 Just think about how sluggish your mountain bike rides on the road compared to your road bike.

-So how wide is wide enough for gravel tire?
+So how wide is wide enough for a gravel tire?

 A range of 38mm to 42mm width on a 700c tire is an ideal width, providing enough tread to handle the terrain while keeping the weight at a reasonable level.
-If you’re running a 650b wheelset, then the ideal size is between 45mm to 50mm.
+If you’re running a 650b wheelset, then the ideal size is between 45 to 50 mm.